cs1302uga/cs1302-ce14/README.md

    the same type or below a specific type in a hierarchy.
 Your implementation should only require a simple generic type parameter.
 To avoid confusion with the type parameter of the `cs1302.ce14.Container` class, please call this method's type parameter `U` instead of `T`.
+Also rewrite all calls to `checkNull` in other files so that they explicitly paramterize `U` to the appropriate type.

 1. Compile all of the code, including your modified `Utility` class, using `bin` as the default package for compiled code.
 Make sure you compile the classes in the proper order considering the dependencies.
-   If you encounter any compilation errors:

-   1. Look at the first error reported by `javac`;
-   1. Write the error down in your notes;
-   1. Fix the error in the code using type casting;
-   1. Recompile;
-   1. Note the fix in your notes; then
-   1. Repeat as needed.

-1. Did you need to make any changes to other files in the previous step?
-   If so, indicate that here and draw an arrow to the substep(s) of the previous step where you indicated those changes/fixes.
-It's entirely possible that you did not.

-1. Right now, the calls to `checkNull` in `Container` are unparameterized, which means that the compilers attempts to infer the specific type for the type parameter based on the method's inputs.
-Rewrite the calls to `checkNull` so that they explicitly paramterize `U` to the appropriate type.
-Try to compile.
    If you encounter any compilation errors:

    1. Look at the first error reported by `javac`;
    1. Write the error down in your notes;